agata/hyprsets/README.md

 - Workset info: `e` or `F2` to edit name/description.
 - Delete slot: `x` or `d` (confirmation shown); `w` swaps the selected slot with the next one.
 - `q`/`Esc` saves and returns.

+### Tabs
+- Enable tabs with `version = 2` (written automatically after adding a tab).
+Tabs are saved in `[[tab]]` entries; an implicit `All` tab is always available.
+- Each workset belongs to at most one tab.
+Tab membership can be changed from the home screen (shortcut `a`) or inside the workset editor.
+- Tab layout and selection:
+  - Tab order follows the config file; you can move tabs left/right via the tab menu (`t`).
+  - The last selected tab is persisted to `~/.config/hyprsets/state.toml`.
+  - `include_unassigned = true` pulls in worksets that aren’t listed in any tab (ID-sorted).
+- New worksets created from a user tab default to that tab; you can switch tab assignment in the creation dialog.

 ## Configuration
 HyprSets writes a starter config automatically.
 A minimal example: